Autodesk/arnold-usd/docs/building.md

 - `USD_INCLUDE`: Path to the USD Headers.
 Set to `$USD_PATH/include` by default.
 - `USD_LIB`: Path to the USD Libraries.
 Set to `$USD_PATH/lib` by default.
 - `USD_BIN`: Path to the USD Executables.
 Set to `$USD_PATH/include` by default.
-- `USD_BUILD_MODE`: Build mode of USD. `shared_libs` is when there is a separate library for each module, `monolithic` is when all the modules are part of a single library and `static` is when there is a singular static library for all USD.
+- `USD_BUILD_MODE`: Build mode of USD. `shared_libs` is when there is a separate shared library for each module, `shared_monolithic` is when all the modules are part of a single library and `static_monolithic` is when there is a singular static library for all USD.
 Note, `static` only supported when building the procedural and the usd -> ass converter.
-- `USD_MONOLITHIC_LIBRARY`: Name of the USD monolithic library'.
+- `USD_MONOLITHIC_LIBRARY`: Name of the USD monolithic library.
 By default it is `usd_ms`.
 - `USD_LIB_PREFIX`: USD library name prefix.
 By default it is set to `lib` on all platforms.
 - `BOOST_INCLUDE`: Where to find the boost headers.
 By default this points inside the USD installation, and works when USD is deployed using the official build scripts.
 - `BOOST_LIB`: Where to find the Boost Libraries.